 Typically, leaf vegetables always require the most water.
 However, a few species still do quite well during dry summers.
 Let’s list several out here:

-- tetragone is a great candidate to replace spinach (and another option is orache, too);
+- New Zealand spinach is a great candidate to replace normal spinach (and another option is orache, too)

 Just a few decades ago, these provided the bulk of our diets.
 This plant category has many species that are great drought-proof vegetables.
 Of course, first among these is the potato, but there are more: